skip to content

 00:32:26 - Anthony Campolo

 All right.
-So the first steps in the create project section are just going to create a folder, initialize a package JSON and then create three files, a JavaScript file, a Docker file, and a docker ignore.
-The docker ignore being much like.
-Again, ignore.
+So the first steps in the create project section are just going to create a folder, initialize a package.json, and then create three files: a JavaScript file, a Dockerfile, and a .dockerignore, the .dockerignore being much like a .gitignore.

 00:32:45 - Jenn Junod

-Well, because I have to do this in terminal because since I don't have a container yet, I can't do it on Docker.
-Correct, Correct.
+Well, because I have to do this in Terminal, because since I don't have a container yet, I can't do it in Docker.
+Correct?

 00:32:54 - Anthony Campolo

-We're eventually going to run some commands that are going to do stuff that will affect your Docker desktop thing, but that's not until later in the exercise.
+Correct.
+We're eventually going to run some commands that are going to do stuff that will affect your Docker Desktop thing, but that's not until later in the exercise.
 We're going to start by just creating a regular JavaScript project.

 00:33:06 - Jenn Junod

-I'm gonna.
-I was so against this when I first started and I'm like, I'm not even going to try to retype all of these.
+I was so against this when I first started, and I'm like, I'm not even going to try to retype all of these.

 00:33:16 - Anthony Campolo

 It's just gonna be copy-paste each command and do them individually.
 That's very important.
-Oh man, Lunch Dev's Michael Chan's even live right now.
+Oh man, Lunch Dev's Michael Chan is even live right now.
 Damn, that's funny.
 I'm gonna get water.
 I'll be back in just like 15 seconds.

 00:33:33 - Jenn Junod